Software Architecture and Design — Order, Complexity, and Chaos

 - Deep classes, on the other hand, present significant advantages.
 First, they abstract away significant complexity by hiding design decisions.
 Second, changes in the implementation do not affect other modules (unless the interface has to change).

 - The number of lines of code in a deep class becomes secondary (if not irrelevant) as long as the class implementation is deep.

 7. A Measure of Good Design

-What was appealing in Evans’ introduction to Domain-Driven Design is that it not only provided a different approach to creating software architecture but also provided a measure of “goodness” of design and quality code.
+What was appealing in Evans’ introduction to Domain-Driven Design is that it provided a different approach to creating software architecture and a measure of “goodness” of design and quality code.

 A great design can be measured by how much context a developer requires to understand a specific piece of code; the smaller the necessary context, the better the design.